TechnoYantra/robot-teleoperation/README.md

 ## GPS Navigation Steps
 - install the pkgs by sudo apt-get install ros-kinetic-gps-goal ros-kinetic-swri-transform-util

+- compile the pkgs and source them
+- then launch the gps_main.launch file from the turtle_pkg

 ## Steps to add GPS plugin to the robot